5T33Z0/OC-Little-Translated/A_Config_Tips_and_Tricks/README.md

 For extensive troubleshooting please refer to Dortania's [Troubleshooting Guide](https://dortania.github.io/OpenCore-Install-Guide/troubleshooting/troubleshooting.html#table-of-contents).

 ### `MinDate`/`MinVersion` settings for the APFS driver
-OpenCore introduced a new security feature in version 0.7.2 which prohibits the APFS driver from loading if it doesn't comply to a specific Date and Version (`MinDate` and `MinVersion`).
+OpenCore introduced a new security feature in version 0.7.2 which prohibits the APFS driver from loading if it doesn't comply to a specific Date (`MinDate`) and Version and (`MinVersion`) in the  `UEFI/APFS` section.

 The new default values `0`and `0` is for macOS Big Sur.
 So if you're running an older version of macOS, you won't see your drives.
 To disable this feature, enter `-1` and the APFS driver will load for any macOS version.